kanthoney/knex-users/README.md

   * `hash_password(password)`: A function for encrypting / hashing / salting passwords.
 By default the passwords are stored in plain text.

   * `check_password(supplied, stored)`: A function which returns `true` if the supplied password matches the stored password and `false` otherwise.
 The default function simply tests if they are equal.
+If you want to use challenge response authentication or something similar, pass a `compare` function to the `authenticate` method instead.

 Then create the database table, in a migration or otherwise: